Mobile menu toggle

 iOS 18 users must install this update

-With over 25% iPhones still running iOS 18 despite being compatible with iOS 26, Apple needs to patch this vulnerability.
+With over 25% iPhones still running iOS 18 despite being compatible with iOS 26, Apple needed to patch this vulnerability.
+But users need to do their part, too.

 If you have auto-update enabled, your iPhone will automatically receive the patched build.
 Otherwise, you can choose to update to the fixed version of iOS 18 or upgrade to iOS 26.